techidaily/site-win11-tips/source/_posts/avoidance-tactics-removing-onedrive-in-file-explorer-window.md

 ## How to Remove OneDrive Shortcut From File Explorer via the Registry Editor

  You can remove the OneDrive icon from File Explorer using a registry hack.
 This way, you can get rid of the icon in File Explorer without uninstalling the OneDrive client.
-If you would rather remove the app entirely, follow our guide on[removing OneDrive on Windows 11](https://www.makeuseof.com/windows-11-disable-remove-onedrive/) .
+If you would rather remove the app entirely, follow our guide on [removing OneDrive on Windows 11](https://www.makeuseof.com/windows-11-disable-remove-onedrive/) .

  Note that modifying the Windows registry involves risk.
-We recommend you[create a system restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) before you proceed with the steps below.
+We recommend you [create a system restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) before you proceed with the steps below.
 A restore point will help you restore your computer in case something goes wrong.

  Once done, follow these steps to remove the OneDrive shortcut from File Explorer: